ROAD WORK, TRAFFIC, WEATHER: Monday notes

 TRANSIT

-Buses are on their regular schedules – except for the Route 120 reroute because of the southbound Delridge Way work and the Route 128 reroute because of the SW Henderson closure east of Delridge.
+Buses are on regular schedules – except for the South Delridge reroutes.
 Watch @kcmetrobus for word of bus cancellations.

+For ferries, be aware of possible impacts from the M/V Cathlamet trouble on Saturday, though as of very early this morning, it appeared three boats were on the run (Issaquah, Kittitas, Sealth).
+Watch and @wsferries for updates.

 BRIDGES AND DETOUR ROUTES